Susana465/datahazards_TTW_chapter/01-intro.md

 Some examples of ethical frameworks that already exist in scientific domains include:

-1. Citizen science and public and patient participation in research
+1. Citizen Science and Public and Patient Participation in Research {cite:ps}`Groot2022`
-2. Ethical Framework for Presenting Scientific Results to Policy-Makers
+2. Ethical Framework for Presenting Scientific Results to Policy-Makers{cite:ps}`Schroeder2022`
-3. Five Dimensions of Research Ethics: A Stakeholder Framework for Creating a Climate of Research Integrity
+3. Five Dimensions of Research Ethics: A Stakeholder Framework for Creating a Climate of Research Integrity {cite:ps}`Dubois2018`
-4. ESRC Framework for Research Ethics
+4. ESRC Framework for Research Ethics {cite:ps}`esrc2010Framework`
-5. Ethics of AI in Education: Towards a Community-Wide Framework
+5. Ethics of AI in Education: Towards a Community-Wide Framework {cite:ps}`Holmes2022`

 The Data Hazards framework has some similarities to the example frameworks listed above.
 However, the Data Hazards provides an intuitive and visual approach to evaluating and reflecting on risks associated with a research project.